Name: John Matrix

 ‘Just Bodies.’ – Matrix

 Matrix would finally grow a pair and shoot down Kirby’s offer for a second career in murder, prioritising both his daughter and the veritable stranger who thought it would be a good idea to follow him to an offshore war zone somewhere in the South American jungle.
 The last anyone saw of the three of them they were heading back to LA through a no-fly zone in a stolen aircraft.
-The extent of this commando’s tactical astuteness never fails to leave one feeling astonished.
+The extent of this commando’s tactical astuteness never fails to leave you feeling astonished.

 And as for the future…

 Presuming they weren’t shot down on their journey home – in which case Matrix would have taken his makeshift family on another blood-soaked adventure – it is likely that our hero and his daughter would have returned to life on their private estate in the mountains of America.
-As for Cindy, after finding out that her beau was unequivocally homosexual, she would have almost certainly hit the cocaine-fuelled 80s club scene, before accidentally falling pregnant and settling for a life of mediocrity.
-Once Jenny was off to college, however, it is very probable that Kirby would have tried his luck with his former protégé a second time, and there is only so long you can keep a sexually repressed maniac like Matrix at bay.
+As for Cindy, after finding out that her beau was unequivocally homosexual she would have almost certainly hit the cocaine-fuelled 80s club scene before accidentally falling pregnant and settling for a life of mediocrity.
+Once Jenny was off to college, however, it is very probable that Kirby would have tried his luck with his former protégé a second time, and there is only so long you can keep a sexually-repressed maniac like Matrix at bay.